bigfantech-cloud/terraform-aws-s3-bucket/README.md

 force_destroy:
   Delete all objects from the bucket so that the bucket can be destroyed without error (true or false).
 Default = false.

-acl:
-  Bucket ACL.
-Default = private.

-block_public_acls:
-  Whether Amazon S3 should block public ACLs for this bucket.
-Default = true.

 block_public_policy:
   Whether Amazon S3 should block public bucket policies for this bucket.
 Default = true.

-ignore_public_acls:
-  Whether Amazon S3 should ignore public ACLs for this bucket.
-Default = true.

 restrict_public_buckets:
   Whether Amazon S3 should restrict public bucket policies for this bucket.
 Default = true.

 s3_object_ownership:
   S3 object ownership control: ObjectWriter, BucketOwnerPreferred, and BucketOwnerEnforced.
-Default = ObjectWriter.
+Default = BucketOwnerEnforced.

 bucket_key_enabled:
   Is bucket key enabled for Server Side Encryption.
 Default = false.